Sonnet 183

 I torture heart and soul on which to choose,

-When each by each is sure a beauty born,
+When each, by each, is sure a beauty born,

-By choosing one, the other I defame,
+By choosing one, the other bears the blame,

-Though having wife and mistress does allure,
+Though both as wife and mistress still allure,

 But wife or mistress, still one heart is trod,